 5-HTP (5-hydroxytryptophan) is a precursor to the neurotransmitters serotonin and melatonin.
 Some people report 5-HTP may contribute to vivid or disturbing dreams, while others say for them it can reduce or eliminate vivid or disturbing dreams.

-When taken as a supplement 5-HTP may reduce levels of the neurotransmitter dopamine.
-Because dopamine is a precursor to norepinephrine and epinephrine, reduced dopamine could limit the amount of norepinephrine and epinephrine the body is able to synthesize.
+When taken as a supplement 5-HTP may reduce levels of dopamine precursors.
+Because dopamine itself is a precursor to norepinephrine and epinephrine, reduced dopamine could limit the amount of norepinephrine and epinephrine the body is able to synthesize.

-If you take large doses of 5-HTP, or take it on a daily basis, a small dose of L-dopa taken at the same time can help keep dopamine levels within proper ranges.
+If you take large doses of 5-HTP, or take it on a daily basis, a small dose of dopamine precursors taken at the same time can help keep dopamine levels within proper ranges.
 See this about the relationship between dopamine and serotonin precursor supplements.

 5-HTP can be classified as:

 --- An anti-anxiety agent.

 Tryptophan and 5-HTP are precursors to serotonin.
 The process happens by tryptophan being converted to 5-HTP, then 5-HTP being converted to serotonin.
 Because of this, supplementing 5-HTP can help the human body increase serotonin production.

 A majority of individuals find 5-HTP relaxing and sedating, those that do sometimes utilize it as a sleep aid.
 Combining it with substances that increase, or produce effects similar to increasing, GABA can strengthen the sleep inducing properties.

 In addition, there are those who find 5-HTP is helpful at reducing anxiety, appetite, depression, pain.
 A minority of people who ingest 5-HTP find it neutral on a sedative/stimulant scale, and there are others who find it somewhat stimulating.